microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/synchronization_synchronizationtemplate.md

+---
+title: "synchronizationTemplate resource type"
+description: " anyone can retrieve the template to see the default settings, including the synchronization schema."
+---

 # synchronizationTemplate resource type

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Provides pre-configured synchronization settings for a particular application.
-These settings will be used by default for any [synchronization job](synchronization_synchronizationjob.md) that is based on the template.
-The application developer specifies the template; anyone can retrieve the template to see the default settings, including the [synchronization schema](synchronization_synchronizationschema.md).
+These settings will be used by default for any [synchronization job](synchronization-synchronizationjob.md) that is based on the template.
+The application developer specifies the template; anyone can retrieve the template to see the default settings, including the [synchronization schema](synchronization-synchronizationschema.md).

 You can provide multiple templates for an application, and designate a default template.
 If multiple templates are available for the application you're interested in, seek application-specific guidance to determine which one best meets your needs.